-Improved air quality: Since an air filter removes allergens, dust, and other contaminants, it improves air quality in your home, providing comfort for allergy sufferers while making it easier to breathe.
+- Improved air quality: Since air conditioners filter pollen, allergens, dust, and other contaminants, it improves air quality in your home, providing comfort for allergy sufferers while making it easier to breathe.

-- Longer lifespan: The lifespan of your air conditioner is linked to its efficiency.
-The harder the unit works, the quicker it can be damaged or overheat.
+- Longer lifespan: How long an HVAC system lasts depends on several factors.
+The lifespan of your air conditioner is linked to its efficiency.
+The harder the unit works, the quicker it can be damaged or overheated.